Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `disable_console` (Boolean) for both SSR and SRX disable console port
 - `disable_oob` (Boolean) for both SSR and SRX disable management interface
 - `probe_hosts` (List of String)
+- `protect_re` (Attributes) restrict inbound-traffic to host when enabled, all traffic that is not essential to our operation will be dropped e.g. ntp / dns / traffic to mist will be allowed by default, if dhcpd is enabled, we'll make sure it works (see [below for nested schema](#nestedatt--gateway_mgmt--protect_re))
 - `root_password` (String, Sensitive) for SRX only
 - `security_log_source_address` (String)
 - `security_log_source_interface` (String)